MontiCore/object-diagram/src/main/grammars/de/monticore/ODBasis.md

 <!-- Beta-version: This is intended to become a MontiCore stable explanation. -->

 # ODBasis -- the foundation for UML/P's Object Diagrams

-`ODBasis` is a language component for textual object diagrams.
-It provides the basic elements and simple structures for textual object diagrams: Objects and attributes.
-Additionally, it provides a basic set of context conditions to ensure semantic correctnes of these elements.

-* The grammar file is [`de.monticore.ODBasis`][ODBasicsGrammar].

-* The component grammar uses the following MontiCore languages:
-  * [`de.monticore.UMLModifier`][MCUMLModifierGrammar] and
-  * [`de.monticore.types.MCFullGenericTypes`][MCBasicTypes] and
-  * [`de.monticore.types.MCFullGenericTypes`][OOSymbols] and
-  * [`de.monticore.types.MCFullGenericTypes`][CommonExpressions].

 ## Handwritten Extensions
 ### AST